-- A. receives copies of curricular proposals that have University-wide impact which are reviewed under the Substantive Pathway - B. studies and approves or disapproves all new undergraduate degrees, majors and minors, and restatements of all majors and minors - C. studies and approves or disapproves all course and program changes that are appropriate to the Substantive Pathway - D. recommends edits or alternatives to curriculum proposals during the review process, when needed, and determines when those changes can be made in committee and when proposals should be returned to a previous group for review - E. consults with programs at any stage of the proposal development to assist in meeting university regulation - F. considers only in extraordinary circumstances proposals that have not been reviewed by pertinent departments and colleges - G. is responsible for evaluating: - a. clarity and consistency within the catalog - b.
-University impact - c. duplication - d. compliance with all University policy including restrictions on program length and any changes to courses with prerequisites/corequisites that will impact program length - e. correct and full reporting of program requirements and length, including reporting of all required classes - H. hears appeals from decisions made by colleges or recommendations from university councils, committees, or commissions - I. distributes minutes and advises the GCCC of program decisions which impact upon graduate courses and programs to a degree which is significantly different from past operations - J. seeks to reconcile with the GCCC, through whole bodies or designated representatives, those differences pertaining to impact concerns - K. notifies the University Faculty Senate when the UCC is unable to resolve impact concerns with the GCCC - L. reports to the University Faculty Senate all approved courses and programs and all unresolved conflicts.
-These reports, organized by college, shall include a summary of new courses and new programs, as well as a summary of issues the UCC believes deserve Senate attention - M. at the conclusion of each curriculum cycle, recommends to the University Faculty Senate any changes to the curriculum process that it deems necessary or beneficial department, or consultative body, proposals included on the consent agenda shall be removed, without second and without discussion, and placed on the normal GCCC agenda for full review.
+- A. receives copies of curricular proposals that have University-wide impact which are reviewed under the Substantive Pathway - B. studies and approves or disapproves all new undergraduate degrees, majors and minors, and restatements of all majors and minors - C. studies and approves or disapproves all course and program changes that are appropriate to the Substantive Pathway - D. recommends edits or alternatives to curriculum proposals (including proposals in the Editorial Pathway) during the review process, when needed, and determines when those changes can be made in committee and when proposals should be returned to a previous group for review - E. consults with programs at any stage of the proposal development to assist in meeting university regulation - F. considers only in extraordinary circumstances proposals that have not been reviewed by pertinent departments and colleges - G. is responsible for evaluating: - a. clarity and consistency within the catalog - b.
+University impact - c. duplication - d. compliance with all University policy including restrictions on program length and any changes to courses with prerequisites/corequisites that will impact program length - e. correct and full reporting of program requirements and length, including reporting of all required classes - H. hears appeals from decisions made by colleges or recommendations from university councils, committees, or commissions - I. distributes minutes and advises the GCC of program decisions which impact upon graduate courses and programs to a degree which is significantly different from past operations - J. seeks to reconcile with the GCC, through whole bodies or designated representatives, those differences pertaining to impact concerns - K. notifies the University Faculty Senate when the UCC is unable to resolve impact concerns with the GCC - L. reports to the University Faculty Senate all approved curricular proposals and all unresolved conflicts.
+These reports, organized by college, shall include a summary of new courses and new programs, as well as a summary of issues the UCC believes deserve Senate attention - M. at the conclusion of each curriculum cycle, recommends to the University Faculty Senate any changes to the curriculum process that it deems necessary or beneficial

-Graduate College Curriculum Committee
+Graduate Curriculum Committee

-The Graduate College Curriculum Committee (GCCC) holds primary responsibility for examining the university-level implications of graduate curriculum proposals.
-The GCCC reviews curriculum proposals.
-The chair and the GCCC review committee may recommend and present a consent agenda of items determined to need no committee level review.
-Upon request by any GCCC member, academic
+The Graduate Curriculum Committee (GCC) holds primary responsibility for examining the universitylevel implications of graduate curriculum proposals.
+The GCC reviews curriculum proposals.
+The chair and the GCC review committee may recommend and present a consent agenda of items determined to need no committee level review.
+Upon request by any GCC member, academic department, or consultative body, proposals included on the consent agenda shall be removed, without second and without discussion, and placed on the normal GCC agenda for full review.

-GCCC detailed responsibilities include:
+GCC detailed responsibilities include: